 The Final Stop: Calgary

 Before you make your way to Calgary, a great stop is the Dinosaur Provincial Park.
 The park boasts the world’s richest deposit of dinosaur bones and is a great place to go explore.
-From there, Calgary is only a hop, skip and jump away where city adventures await.
+And onto our last stop on our roadtrip Toronto to Calgary.